axiros/axblack/README.md

 > We we are sure they'll change their minds one day, so this fork is not necessary any more - it is a workaround to bridge that time gap.

+## Background

-Note: The argument that one unified style **would** be superbeneficial for the whole community we do share - BUT: While line length **is** still configurable that goal cannot be reached anyway, even with opinionated fixed quoting style.
+1. The argument that one unified style **would** be superbeneficial for the whole community we do share - BUT: While line length **is** still configurable that goal cannot be reached anyway, even with opinionated fixed quoting style.

+2. The reason why the black author [changed his mind](https://github.com/psf/black/issues/51#issuecomment-375722810_) away from using single quotes: [pull request/75](https://github.com/psf/black/pull/75#issuecomment-376203386_) was this example: `{MESSAGE.two: "Please don't look over there."}`.
+We ~~don't~~ do not think, that this example is justifying the strict rejection of the idea of making quoting style even configurable.

 ## Deviations